smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### 23rd to 27th November

 * Clean build on Windows and Linux; re-patch now OK with partitions.
-Some issues with Windows 8.1 breaking Node.js.
+Some issues with Windows 8.1 breaking Node.js; Node.js makefiles need to be able to install/update as appropriate

 From January 2016: